boundlessgeo/qgis-connect-plugin/docs/source/index.rst

 ======================================

-The main goal of |connect_plugin| is to help users setting up Boundless Plugin Repository within QGIS and make it easier for them install plugins and their components.
+The main goal of |connect_plugin| is to help users setting up Boundless Plugin Repository within QGIS and make it easier for them to install plugins and their components.
 The current version provides:

 * Boundless Connect Login